Marks the beginning of a new long-running background task with the specified name.

 end method to mark the end of this task.
 This method returns

 invalid if running in the background is not possible.

-This method lets your app continue to run for a period of time after it transitions to the background.
-You should call this method at times where leaving a task unfinished might be detrimental to your app’s user experience.
-For example, your app could call this method to ensure that had enough time to transfer an important file to a remote server or at least attempt to make the transfer and note any errors.
-You should not use this method simply to keep your app running after it moves to the background.
+This method requests additional background execution time for your app.
+Call this method when leaving a task unfinished might be detrimental to your app’s user experience.
+For example, call this method before writing data to a file to prevent the system from suspending your app while the operation is in progress.
+Do not use this method simply to keep your app running after it moves to the background.

 Each call to this method must be balanced by a matching call to the